 Brandi Kelley is a dance teacher and choreographer raised and taught by strong women and a stay-at-home dad in Oklahoma.
 She approaches her work, her students, and her life with a growth mindset and with importance placed on the impact we can have on others as artists and human beings.
-With a B.F.A. in Dance Performance, an M.Ed in Secondary Education, and a 200RYT certification in yoga, Brandi has continued to pursue training and experiences that will develop her mind, body, and connections with the mind and body, impacting her work in the classroom and on stage.
+With a B.F.A. in Dance Performance, an M.Ed in Secondary Education, and a 200RYT certification in yoga, Brandi has continued to pursue training and experiences that will develop connections with the mind and body in dance and beyond.

 A short dance film documenting the process of choreographing “given things, all sorts” of things"